Humerus Fracture

 Causes of humeral diaphyseal fractures include a fall from standing, a motor vehicle accident, a fall from height, and pathology related.

-Distal humerus fractures are primarily caused by high-energy traumas, and in the elderly, they are most often caused by by low-energy falls.
-[1]
+Distal humerus fractures are primarily caused by high-energy trauma; in elderly persons, they most often result from low-energy falls.

 Epidemiology

-Proximal humerus fractures are more common in elderly persons, with the average age of 64.5 years, [21, 15] and are the third most common fracture after hip fractures and distal radius fractures.
-[3, 22]
+Proximal humerus fractures are more common in elderly persons, with the average age of 64.5 years, [6] and are the third most common fracture after hip fractures and distal radius fractures.
+[7] Approximately 85% of proximal humerus fractures occur in individuals older than 50 years.
+[8]

 Humeral diaphyseal fractures occur in a slightly younger population, with the average age being 54.8 years.
 [6]